Casino Bonus Wagering Calculator: Reality Check

 Why is the expected value negative on high wagering bonuses?

 Because the total amount you must wager is so large that the cumulative house edge eats through more than the bonus gave you.
 A £50 bonus at 35x requires £1,750 in total bets.
-At 4% house edge, you lose £70 on average — £20 more than the bonus was worth.
-The bonus actually costs you money.
+At 4% house edge, you lose £70 on average.
+That is £20 more than the bonus itself was worth.
+Pre-2026, many UK casinos operated at these levels.
+Since 19 January 2026, the UKGC caps all UK-licensed casino wagering at 10x.

-The UK Gambling Commission capped wagering requirements at 10x the bonus amount for all UK-licensed casinos from January 2026.
-This means the worst-case scenario for UK players is now 10x, which is significantly fairer than the 35x–50x requirements that were common before.
-Many operators have gone further and removed wagering entirely.
+The UK Gambling Commission capped wagering requirements at 10x the bonus amount for all UK-licensed casinos from 19 January 2026.
+The worst-case scenario for UK players is now 10x, down from the previous 20x to 50x range.
+Many operators have gone further and removed wagering entirely, offering cashable bonuses where you keep 100% of your winnings.

 Yes.
-With a 0x wagering bonus, your expected value equals 100% of the bonus amount.
-You keep every penny you win with no conditions.
-With any wagering attached, the house edge reduces your expected return — the higher the multiplier, the more you lose.
+With a 0x wagering bonus, you keep 100% of the bonus amount as real cash.
+With any wagering attached, the house edge reduces your expected return.
+The higher the multiplier, the more you lose.
+At 10x on a £50 bonus, you lose £20 on average.
+At 0x, you lose nothing.
 This calculator shows the exact difference in pounds.